intel/neural-compressor/examples/engine/recommendation/DLRM/README.md

 Example based on the DLRM ONNX model with "cat" interaction layer

 ### Write Yaml config file
-In examples directory, there is conf.yaml.
+In examples directory, there is conf.yaml(for int8 quantization and conf_bf16.yaml for bf16).
 We could remove most of the items and only keep mandatory item for tuning.
 ```yaml
 model:
   name: dlrm